Thechikottukavu Ramachandran: The 'killer' Indian elephant who's loved and feared

 "More people come to the temples when Ramachandran is present.
 That is why there is so much demand for him," says Bijoy PB, president of the Thechikkottukavu trust, adding that enthusiasm has picked up considerably after a lull in festivities due to the Covid pandemic.

-In 2019, temple authorities ran into trouble when two people died after Ramachandran went berserk when crackers were burst near him in a congested neighbourhood near the famous Guruvayur temple in Thrissur.
-Two people died in the stampede that ensued.
+In 2019, temple authorities ran into trouble when two people died in a stampede after Ramachandran went berserk when crackers were burst near him in a congested neighbourhood near the famous Guruvayur temple in Thrissur.

 The district administration then banned him from participating in the famous Thrissur Pooram temple festival, where Ramachandran sets off the festivities by symbolically pushing open the huge gates on the southern side of the Vadakkumnathan temple.

-But they were forced to lift the ban after festival organisers, elephant owners and Ramachandran's fans protested - the Kerala Elephants Owners Federation said they wouldn't provide any tuskers for temple festivals unless Ramachandran was allowed to participate.
+But they were forced to lift the ban after festival organisers, elephant owners and Ramachandran's fans protested - the Kerala Elephants Owners Federation said they wouldn't provide any animals for temple festivals unless Ramachandran was allowed to participate.

-The elephant's health condition routinely makes headlines - last September, the Kerala high court banned Ramachandran from participating in programmes until a committee examined him.
+The state of the elephant's health routinely makes headlines - last September, the Kerala high court banned Ramachandran from participating in programmes until a committee examined him.

 "The committee was set up and it was decided to parade Ramachandran just twice a month.
-Subsequently, a government order permitted the elephant to participate in parades twice a week," says MN Jayachandran, an animal rights activist who moved the court on grounds of cruelty.
+Subsequently, a government order permitted the elephant to participate in parades twice a week," says MN Jayachandran, an animal rights activist who petitioned the court on grounds of cruelty.

 He says the court also ordered four mahouts to be deployed around the elephant to ensure that he didn't come in contact with crowds.

-Mr Jayachandran argues that Ramachandran is not only blind in one eye, he is also losing vision in the other eye and getting older.
+Mr Jayachandran argues that Ramachandran is not only blind in one eye, he is also losing vision in the other eye as he gets older.

 But the elephant's champions claim that he is healthy.